These boiled potatoes are buttery and delicious! Here’s how to boil potatoes with the best creamy texture and salty, herby flavor.

 Boil Potatoes

-• Avoid starchy potatoes for boiled potatoes (unless you’re planning to mash them).
-Russet potatoes are large with dark brown, rough skin: the kind you’d expect in a baked potato.
-They have a fluffy texture when cooked, but they fall apart when boiled.
-Use them only if you’re planning to boil potatoes as part of the process of making mashed potatoes.
+• Avoid starchy potatoes for boiled potatoes, since they fall apart.
+Russet potatoes are large with dark brown, rough skin.
+They have a fluffy texture when cooked as a baked potato, but they fall apart when boiled.
+Use them only if you’re planning to boil potatoes as part of making mashed potatoes.

 How long to boil potatoes